weismanm12/finances-database/README.md

 ## Transactions Processing and Loading into transactions_facts

-Transactions were loaded into the database from all accounts present in `account` dimension table (savings account, checking account, credit card).
-This account data was manually extracted individually for savings account transactions, checking account transactions, and credit card account transactions from my online banking website in the form of CSV files.
-This data was then loaded into a Jupyter Notebook and each datset was individually transformed with Python.
-User defined functions were created to streamline this process, only requiring manual review of transactions that could not be accurately processed by the Python functions.
-To view these functions see the [transactions processing functions](transactions_processing/transactions_processing_functions.py).
+The transactions were loaded into the database from various accounts listed in the account dimension table, including savings accounts, checking accounts, and credit cards.
+I extracted the account data manually from my online banking website as separate CSV files for each type of account.
+Afterward, I imported the data into a Jupyter Notebook and applied individual transformations via Python to each dataset.
+I created custom functions to automate most of this process, minimizing the need for manual intervention.
+In cases where the Python functions could not process transactions accurately, I reviewed them manually.
+You can find the functions used for transaction processing in the [transactions processing functions](transactions_processing/transactions_processing_functions.py).

 To view an example of processing transactions each account, view the respective Jupyter Notebook linked below:
   - [Savings transactions processing](transactions_processing/savings_processing_example.ipynb)
   - [Checking transactions processing](transactions_processing/checking_processing_example.ipynb)
   - [Credit card transactions processing](transactions_processing/cc_processing_example.ipynb)

-Note: This data comes from my actual May banking data, however, this data and all data in the database/dashboard has been altered (changed transaction dates, descriptions, amounts, etc.) for privacy reasons.
+Please note that the data presented here is based on my real banking data from May.
+However, for privacy reasons, all the information in the database and dashboard has been modified, including transaction dates, descriptions, amounts, and other relevant details.

 ---

-## Database Views Creation
+## SQL Analysis and Database Views Creation

-After creating the spend_save database, I wanted to write some queries to extract insights from my spending/saving trends.
-I wanted to view information such monthly spending, categorical, and fluctuations in account balances.
-Since this is information I regularly wanted to view, I opted to create database views to have easy access to this information.
+Once I had set up the spend_save database, my next goal was to generate queries that could provide me with insights into my spending and saving patterns.
+I wanted to examine monthly expenses, categorical spending amounts, and observe fluctuations in my account balances/spending.
+Since I needed to access this information frequently, I decided to create database views for convenient and quick access.
 To see the SQL code of how these views were created and sample outputs, see the [database views overview](database_views/views_overview.ipynb).

 ## Power BI Dashboard
-In addition to the database views, I wanted to have a way to visualize my spending habbits.
-I opted to create a Power BI dashboard to do so.
-I imported all tables from the spend_save database as well as one view created in the step above.
+In addition to the database views, I wanted a visual representation of my spending habits.
+I chose to create a Power BI dashboard for this purpose.
+I imported all the tables from the spend_save database, along with one view created in the previous step.
 To view the data model for the dashboard, see the [dashboard data model](dashboard/dashboard_model.png).
-See a picture of the dashboard below with annotations describing each visual:
+The annotated picture below provides an overview of the dashboard with descriptions for each visual:

 ![dashboard_picture_annotated](dashboard/dashboard_picture_annotated.png)

-The data in this dashboard has been altered to make the amounts spent innaccurate.
-However, the proportions spent for each category are still accurate.
+Please note that the data displayed in this dashboard has been altered to render inaccurate spending amounts.
+However, the proportions spent in each category remain accurate.

-With that being said, it can be seen that the majority of my spending through the first six months of 2023 has been on non-essential items, most noteably food & drink, which including eating at restaurants.
-This is useful information, as I always knew that I spent a lot on eating out, but I did not realize the extent to which I was.
-Additionally, it can be seen that my highest spending months were in the colder, winter/early spring months of January, February, and March, which I would have not expected.
+From the dashboard, it is evident that a significant portion of my expenses during the first six months of 2023 was attributed to non-essential items, particularly food & drink, including dining out at restaurants.
+This information is eye-opening, as I was aware of my tendency to spend on dining out but underestimated the extent of it.
+Furthermore, the highest expenditure months were observed in the colder months of January, February, and March, which was unexpected.

-Overall, this dashboard and database is a great way for me to keep track of my finances.
-It has allowed me to keep track of my spending and identify areas of improvement, allowing me to strengthen my personal financial position.
+Overall, this dashboard and database serve as valuable tools for effectively monitoring my finances.
+The two tools enable me to track my spending, identify areas where I can make improvements, and ultimately strengthen my personal financial position.